Bit array: Language support

-The .NET Framework supplies a BitArray collection class.
+The .NET Framework supplies a Systems.Collections.BitArray collection class.
 It stores bits using an array of type int (each element in the array usually represents 32 bits).
 The class supports random access and bitwise operators, can be iterated over, and its Length property can be changed to grow or truncate it.

 Although Standard ML has no support for bit arrays, Standard ML of New Jersey has an extension, the BitArray structure, in its SML/NJ Library.
 It is not fixed in size and supports set operations and bit operations, including, unusually, shift operations.

-Haskell likewise currently lacks standard support for bitwise operations, but both GHC and Hugs provide a Data.Bits module with assorted bitwise functions and operators, including shift and rotate operations and an "unboxed" array over boolean values may be used to model a Bit array, although this lacks support from the former module.
+Haskell likewise currently lacks standard support for bitwise operations, but both GHC and Hugs provide a Data.Bits module with assorted bitwise functions and operators, including shift and rotate operations and an "unboxed" array over Boolean values may be used to model a Bit array, although this lacks support from the former module.

 In Perl, strings can be used as expandable bit arrays.
 They can be manipulated using the usual bitwise operators (~ | & ^), and individual bits can be tested and set using the vec function.

-In Ruby, you can access (but not set) a bit of an integer (Fixnum or Bignum) using the bracket operator ([]), as if it were an array of bits.
+In Ruby, one can access (but not set) a bit of an integer (Fixnum or Bignum) using the bracket operator ([]), as if it were an array of bits.

+In Rust 1.3.0, there existed a std::collections::BitSet object, however it was deprecated and removed for some reason.
+Instead, one must use the bit_set or bitvec libraries.

 Apple's Core Foundation library contains CFBitVector and CFMutableBitVector structures.